-We can offer you a claims management service registered in England to handle your claim alongside our panel of personal injury lawyers.
-Therefore, you can rest assured that your case is in good hands, with over 30 years of experience winning clients the compensation they deserve.
+We can offer you a claims management service.
+This is registered in England and could handle your claim alongside our panel of personal injury lawyers.
+Therefore, you can rest assured that your case is in good hands.
+With over 30 years of experience, we can help win clients the compensation they deserve.

 How can I contact Accident Claims?